 I had the advantage of having a magical stepparent, not the stereotypical one.
 My stepfather literally saved my life and facilitated me to have all of me in the world in ways that quite frankly I doubt few others could.
 Having stepchildren myself now, I am only just getting the depth of commitment he made to me as a child and the sacrifices he made for me along the way.

-Having him as an example of a parent gave me the strength to have the patience with me and my new kids as we learned how to receive and be with one another.
-Those little kids sure did teach me how to receive in a whole new way with their kind open harts and personality’s.
+Having my stepfather as an example of a parent gave me the strength to have patience with me and my new kids as we learned how to receive and be with one another.
+Those little kids sure did teach me how to receive in a whole new way with their kind open hearts and personalities.

 My stepfather taught me to never enforce my point of view on the kids but rather ask them what they wanted me to be for them.
 To be generous with them, with my being and money and to never make them feel like they come second.
 Children need to know they come first, that they are valuable and a contribution to the world.

 To all the stepparents of the world who are raising other people’s children, what gift or addition can you be to your children’s lives?
-How lucky are these kids who get more then two parents and double birthday and Christmas?
+How lucky are these kids who get more than two parents and double birthday and Christmas?

-If you are a good step parent you have mastered the art of familial diplomacy, generosity of spirit and learned to be bigger then your own personal problems.
+If you are a good stepparent you have mastered the art of familial diplomacy, generosity of spirit and learned to be bigger than your own personal problems.
 I aspire to be half as good a stepparent as my own stepfather.
 I know then that I will be a gift beyond reckoning to my stepchildren.

 What would it be like if we lived in a world where every child was empowered to know that they know?
 To know that they can be and create anything they choose?
 A world where they are given access to the tools that would allow them to create that?

 Whether you’re a teacher, parent, step-parent, sibling, someone who works with kids in any capacity, or even if you’ve ever been a child this call is for you: